Application for Initial Certification

 The clinical examination is a single examination and consists of 50 cases.
 The examination has a time limit of 2 1/2 hours.
 For each case, one to four images will appear on the candidate’s computer monitor, together with a brief clinical history and/or a question.
-All answers are fill-in-the-blank format, requiring either a single diagnosis or a brief differential diagnosis to be legibly written in the test booklet.
+All answers are fill-in-the-blank format, requiring either a single diagnosis or a brief differential diagnosis.
 The candidate may view each case for as long as he or she desires and can return to previously viewed cases.
 The section focuses on the clinical aspects of disease, but may include correlation with immunofluorescence or other clinical laboratory studies.

 This type of question is used on the clinical examination and will ask for a single diagnosis or several differential diagnoses.